MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/coordinate-systems.md

 |  **Room-scale** |  Above plus **stage bounds polygon** |  Puzzle game where you walk around the puzzle |
 |  **World-scale** |  **Spatial anchors** (and typically [spatial mapping](spatial-mapping.md)) |  Game with enemies coming from your real walls, such as [RoboRaid](https://www.microsoft.com/p/roboraid/9nblggh5fv3j) |

 The experience scales above follow a "nesting dolls" model.
-The key design principle for Windows Mixed Reality is a given headset supports apps built for a target experience scale and all lesser scales:
+The key design principle for Windows Mixed Reality is this: *a given headset supports apps built for a target experience scale and all lesser scales.*

 <br>